Come On Over: Critical reception

-As noted earlier, Come On Over received mixed reviews from music critics.
+Come On Over received mixed reviews from music critics.
 Those who were complimentary applauded it for exploring the limits of country music.
 Stephen Thomas Erlewine from AllMusic remarked that Come On Over transcended boundaries due to its rock-oriented production, writing that despite the relative absence of country elements, Twain "sticks to what she does best, which is countrified mainstream pop."
 Billboard's Paul Verna similarly stated that "country's traditions are being reinvented and redefined," calling Come On Over "the future of power pop merging with country."
 Some critics, however, took issue with the album's genre classification as country.
 Robert Christgau asserted that Come On Over "has nothing to do with country," and Jeffrey Lee Puckett of The Courier-Journal felt that "[it] sounds more like a pop singer flirting with country."
 The Tennessean's Tom Roland added that the array of rock references hardly made the album sound country.
 Conversely, J. D. Considine of Entertainment Weekly cited the country chorus on "Honey, I'm Home" as an example of how "superficial Twain's rock trappings are," concluding that "Lange has no need to countrify every arrangement for credibility's sake."

 Reviews in the Dayton Daily News, The Philadelphia Inquirer, the Vancouver Sun, and The Washington Post praised the album's mainstream appeal and catchy melodies, and touted Lange's production.
 Other reviews from The Atlanta Journal-Constitution, the Austin American-Statesman, the New York Daily News, and Q were negative, dismissing the album as "unforgivably bland," forgettable, and uninspired.
 Twain's lyrical content drew criticism for lacking depth, and some called it "predictable" (the Los Angeles Times) and "cliched" (the Springfield News-Leader).
 Hussey opined that Twain avoided controversy and was "the first to insist that her songs are meant to be fun, and it is OK to enjoy them on those terms alone."
 In the Miami Herald, Howard Cohen disliked the album's "lazy" production and "insipid" lyrics, but complimented the international version for removing "the forced country instrumentation" and revealing "the finely crafted pop it really is."
 The Sydney Morning Heralds Mary Tartaglione and The Guardian's Adam Sweeting were critical, deeming the international version's production "overly polished" and "manufactured."